Aïcha Chenna: Early life and education

 Chenna was born in Casablanca on 14 August 1941, during the time of the French protectorate, and spent her early childhood in Marrakesh.
 Her father died when she was three, and her mother remarried.
-Chenna's stepfather wished for her to quit school at the age of 12, but against his wishes her mother sent her back to Casablanca, where she lived with an aunt and carried on her education at a French-language school.
+Chenna's stepfather wished for her to quit school at the age of 12, but against his wishes her mother sent her back to Casablanca, where she lived with an aunt and continued her education at a French-language school.
 Her mother joined her in Casablanca three years later, having divorced her stepfather, and subsequently sold her jewellery to support her daughter.

-Leaving school at the age of 16, Chenna found work in a hospital, working as a secretary for programs doing research into leprosy and tuberculosis.
+Leaving school at the age of 16, Chenna found work in a hospital, working as a secretary for programs doing research on leprosy and tuberculosis.
 In 1960, at the urging of friends, she took the exams for nursing school and was accepted.
 After receiving her nursing diploma, Chenna worked for the education unit at the Ministry of Health, eventually becoming a coordinator of health awareness programs.
 In the 1970s, she began to produce television and radio programs on women's health including "the first televised show on sanitary education".